Yann39/self-hosted/README.md

 <img src="images/logo-wireguard.svg" alt="Wireguard logo" height="128"/>

-The Compose file will run a **Wireguard server**, which will need to be configured.
+The Compose file will run a **Wireguard server**, which need to be configured.

 First, after WireGuard installation, it is recommended to change the permissions of the _wg0.conf_ file (holding the server configuration) :